wasiahamad/Daily-DSA-Challenges/README.md

 ### Day 72: [Search in Rotated Sorted Array II](Day72_SearchRotated.java)
 - **Description**:

+- You are given a sorted array nums that has been rotated at an unknown pivot.
+You are also given a target value.
+Your task is to determine if the target exists in the array.
+The array may contain duplicates.

 ## 🔧 How to Contribute

 Feel free to contribute by submitting pull requests or opening issues for improvements or additional challenges.
 Collaboration is encouraged!